tsosi-org/tsosi-app/README.md

 # tsosi-app

-This is the repository of the TSOSI web platform including both front-end and back-end of the application.
+This is the repository of the TSOSI web platform including both front-end and back-end of the web application (see [https://tsosi.org](https://tsosi.org)).

+TSOSI aims to gather, store, expose and disseminate the financial transfers made to Open Science Infrastructures.
+For more information, see our [About page](https://tsosi.org/pages/about)

 ## Local dev with manual installation (NOT RECOMMENDED)